DeanGilewicz/generator-ll-prototype/README.md

 ** sass-cache

 - makes compiling faster
-- Sass caches parsed documents so that they can be reused without parsing them again unless they have changed.
+- Sass caches parsed documents so that they can be reused without parsing them again unless they have changed
 - git ignored

 ** bower_components/